High Pressure Processing Increases Sulforaphane

-A recent study showed that HPP actually ***INCREASES*** the amount of sulforaphane, the active ingredient in broccoli sprouts.
+A recent study showed that High Pressure Processing (HPP) actually ***INCREASES*** the amount of sulforaphane, the active ingredient in broccoli sprouts.

 - • The pre-cursors to sulforaphane (ie, what makes sulforaphane) are called glucosinolates.

 - • There are about 100 times more glucosinolates (mainly glucoraphanin) in young broccoli sprouts compared with mature broccoli.

 - • Chewing or juicing broccoli sprouts converts some of the glucoraphanin into compounds called isothiocyanates.

 - • Isothiocyanates include the very special sulforaphane.

 How Does HPP Affect Sulforaphane?

 - Gentle warming sprouts (60 degrees C) releases 69% of available isothiocyanates including sulforaphane.
 BUT….

 - Subjecting broccoli sprouts to HPP-ultra high pressure, releases much more sulforaphane; a huge 85% of available isothiocyanates including sulforaphane.

 Juicing Releases More Nutrients than Chewing